Hardness-dependent quantum adiabatic schedules for the maximum-independent-set problem: Graph-dependent counterdiabatic driving

-Neglecting the interactions $\V$, it is shown in \cite{Zhang2024} that a solution of this equation exists:
+If the interactions $\V$ are ignored, it is shown in Ref.~\cite{Zhang2024} that a solution of this equation exists:

-This gauge potential leads to improved results compared to a simple adiabatic protocol, but one might expect even better results with a gauge potential that explicitly depends on the coefficients $V_{ij}$, hence being specific to the graph to be solved.
-In order to find such a generalized gauge potential, we consider the variational procedure that consists in minimizing the action~\cite[Eq.~(8)]{Sels2017}
+This gauge potential leads to improved results compared with a simple adiabatic protocol, but one might expect even better results with a gauge potential that explicitly depends on the coefficients $V_{ij}$, hence being specific to the graph to be solved.
+To find such a generalized gauge potential, we consider the variational procedure that consists in minimizing the action [see Eq.~(8) in Ref.~\cite{Sels2017}]

-Here, we use the ansatz $\A_\lambda = -\Y \lambda(t)/2$ since the one-body Pauli matrices $\Y_i$ are the only operators that contribute to the action while being experimentally implementable through the phase $\phi$ of the Rabi drive.
-One easily checks that $\mathcal{S}$ is quadratic in $\lambda$ and that the optimum value of this parameter is:
+Here we use the ansatz $\A_\lambda = -\Y \lambda(t)/2$ since the one-body Pauli matrices $\Y_i$ are the only operators that contribute to the action while being implementable in the quantum hardware through the phase $\phi$ of the Rabi drive.
+One can easily check that $\mathcal{S}$ is quadratic in $\lambda$ and that the optimum value of this parameter is given by

-Based on the algebraic properties of the Pauli matrices and the trace operator, this expression can be developed and simplified as follows:
+On the basis of the algebraic properties of the Pauli matrices and the trace operator, this expression can be developed and simplified as follows:

-where the normalized traces $T_1$ and $T_2$ are given by:
+where the normalized traces $T_1$ and $T_2$ are given by

 As expected, the graph-dependent gauge potential $\A_\lambda$ is equal to $\A_{V\rightarrow 0}$ in the case of vanishing interactions, with $T_1=T_2=0$ in this limit.
-Due to the fast-decaying interaction between distant atoms, $T_1$ and $T_2$ do not scale with $N$ as they represent average values of (nearly) local functions.
-For instance, $T_1$ is exactly half the mean degree of the underlying graph if ones considers its adjacency matrix instead of the interaction terms in Eq.~(\ref{eq:T1}).
+Because of the fast-decaying interaction between distant atoms, $T_1$ and $T_2$ do not scale with $N$ as they represent average values of (nearly) local functions.
+For instance, $T_1$ is exactly half the mean degree of the underlying graph if one considers its adjacency matrix instead of the interaction terms in Eq.~(\ref{eq:T1}).

-Finally, the driving amplitude and phase of the full Rydberg Hamiltonian $\widetilde{H}$ become:
+Finally, the driving amplitude and phase of the full Rydberg Hamiltonian $\widetilde{H}$ become